 Add an element of competition by encouraging employees to incorporate specific ingredients into their dishes as in Chopped.
 Whoever uses the ingredients most creatively wins.
 Additionally, if one member is a master chef, perhaps they could host a cooking show over lunch to teach a group of people how to cook something new.

-Remote team building activities can also provide an opportunity for individuals to bond over learning a new topic, even if it’s not work related.
+Remote team building activities can also provide an opportunity for individuals to bond over learning a new topic, even if it’s not work-related.
 And employee development opportunities are highly sought after by job seekers and could distinguish your company as an employer of choice.
 Here are a few examples of ways remote teams can build their skill sets together online.

 19. Take Online Classes as a Team

-Everyone on your team has a unique set of skills, so see where you can tap into such knowledge and if anyone is willing to share their skills with teammates.
+Everyone on your virtual team has a unique set of skills, so see where you can tap into such knowledge and if anyone is willing to share their skills with teammates.
 It can be anything from using a design program to how to cook a meal.
 Anything that can be taught through an online lecture or through screen sharing is fair game.

 If your team stems across a number of cities or even neighborhoods, ask if individuals are willing to act as a virtual tour guide to show off the cool local spots near them.
-This can be a fun way for teams to get to know the day to day life of their remote colleagues and see a new place through the lens of a local.
+This can be a fun way for teams to get to know the day-to-day life of their remote colleagues and see a new place through the lens of a local.
 If you have any avid travelers, this virtual team building activity will be especially popular.

 Teams trying to take a break from deep, heady work may opt for activities where people use their hands and tap into their artistic sides.
 These virtual lessons call for participants to follow along as instructors teach them how to, for instance, draw or paint or make clay pinch pots.
 Plus, when it’s over, each team member has a souvenir they can put on their desk — whether it’s at home or in the office.

-No matter how small or large your team is, there’s bound to be common interests across teams and departments.
+No matter how small or large your virtual team is, there’s bound to be common interests across teams and departments.
 Take a poll to see where people’s passions lie and encourage individuals to connect.
 Here are a few examples of remote team building activities to support your employees’ unique interests.

-Before on-demand streaming platforms, colleagues could recap their favorite shows after it showed on tv.
+Before on-demand streaming platforms, colleagues could recap their favorite shows after it showed on TV.
 Nowadays, teams can watch practically anything from anywhere at any time.
 There are even apps that allow people from across the globe to watch their favorite shows at the same time and chat over the platform throughout the show.
 Take a lunch break to watch your favorite show with teammates, so everyone’s in the loop on the latest episode.

-Have your team write a collective or individual bucket list of things you want to do and encourage people to tick items off.
+Have your virtual team write a collective or individual bucket list of things you want to do and encourage people to tick items off.
 This can be a great way for teams to hold each other a bit more accountable in their personal goals.
 Not only that but teams will be much more flexible and accommodating to a team member who needs a flexible schedule to accomplish some of their bucket list items.

 No matter your job, you are likely to listen to music at some point during your day.
 Even your favorite tunes can get old over time, so ask your team to come together and create a collaborative playlist.
 Your teams will be eager to both share their favorite music and explore some new artists.
 You can have a weekly theme with a new playlist or create a running list of your company’s favorite jams.